2011 United Nations Climate Change Conference: China

-Xie Zhenhua, head of the Chinese delegation, stated that China was willing to make binding commitments to limited greenhouse gases in 2020 if they appropriately took into account historical contributions of greenhouse gases by developed countries such as the United States and European states and sustainable economic needs of developing countries such as China and India.
+Xie Zhenhua, head of the Chinese delegation, stated that China was willing to make binding commitments to limit greenhouse gas emissions in 2020, provided that these commitments appropriately took into account the historical contributions of greenhouse gases by developed countries such as the United States and European states, as well as the sustainable economic needs of developing countries such as China and India.

 Xie said that he was concerned about the reluctance of developed nations to reduce their own greenhouse gas emissions.
 He called on developed countries to provide financial and technical aid to help developing nations fight against and cope with the effects of climate change.

 India

 India's representative at the conference, Jayanthi Natarajan stated that India "will not be intimidated.
 There is an attempt to shift the blame to developing countries.
 We do not accept that.
 Please do not hold us hostage.
 And please do not take our agreement to be weakness."
 Natarajan responded to European Union Climate Commissioner Connie Hedegaard, saying that:

 We have shown more flexibility than virtually any other country.
 But equity is the centrepiece, it cannot be shifted.
 This is not about India.
 Does fighting climate change mean we have to give up on equity?
 We have agreed to protocol and legal instrument.
 What's the problem in having one more option?
 India will never be intimidated by any threat or any kind of pressure.
 What's this legal instrument?
 How do I give a blank cheque?
 We're talking of livelihoods and sustainability here.
 I'm not accusing anybody, but there are efforts to shift the (climate) problem to countries that have not contributed to it.
 If that is done, we're willing to reopen the entire Durban Package.
 We did not issue a threat.
 But are we being made into a scapegoat?
 Please don't hold us hostage.